SamiLhll/macrosyntR/README.md

 ### 0 - download and pre-process the data :

-I'm going to show how this package can help visualizing the macro-synteny blocks by comparing the data of the lancelet Branchiostoma floridae ([Simakov et al. 2020](https://doi.org/10.1038/s41559-020-1156-z)) with the data of the vestimentifera (deep-sea tubeworm) Paraescarpia echinospica ([Sun et al. 2021](https://doi.org/10.1093/molbev/msab203)).
+I'm going to show how this package can help visualizing the macro-synteny blocks by comparing the data of the lancelet Branchiostoma floridae ([Simakov et al. 2020](https://doi.org/10.1038/s41559-020-1156-z)) with the data of the vestimentifera (giant tubeworm) Paraescarpia echinospica ([Sun et al. 2021](https://doi.org/10.1093/molbev/msab203)).

 Download the sequences of proteins (fasta format) and their genomic coordinates :